pond/dnd/party_ripa/journals/campaign_7/act_2/part_22.md

 The calculated eyes become more obvious; the ruse is dropped, at least somewhat.
 After a while, "Don't think that I'm helpless" - Arturo says "That's why we called you here!" at the same time as Penny says, "I'm kind of hoping you're not!" - as Thorin pushes the implements onto the ground.
 At this, the person tries to push into his mind.
 WIS save; 21, but he *chooses* to let them in.
 And makes sure that they know it.

-The presence in his mind is much less finessed than that of Minos.
+The presence in his mind is much less finessed than that of Mynos.
 It stumbles around, so to speak, trying to find things of interest.
 They look puzzled - for obvious reasons.

 We learn that there's a group of dwarves that (probably) own the club and their family members - do this.
 They bring in people.
 Specially bred, the ones downstairs; upstairs, people are just captured off the street.
 But we can't get much more than that.
 They've spent most of their lives here, and most are brought in unconscious.